centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-dns.md

 ## Overview

-The Centreon Monitoring Connector *DNS Service* checks if a resolution for a domain name (default: google.com) can be obtained.
+The **DNS Service** Monitoring Connector checks if a resolution for a domain name (default: google.com) can be obtained.

 ## Pack assets